nih-cfde/c2m2/draft-C2M2_specification_with_Levels/README.md

       * _**ncbi\_taxonomy (...NCBI Taxonomy :):** used to **link**_ **`subject`** _**entity
       records to taxonomic labels** (cf above, §"Association table: taxonomy and the_ `subject`
       _entity: the_ `subject_role_taxonomy` _table")_
-   * _**general guidance on usage:** for the moment, just do the best you can by picking through the given CVs; leave blank CV-field values for any records that wind up causing you any sort of trouble._
+   * _**general guidance on usage:** store bare CV terms (conforming to the pattern constraints specified for each CV's term set in the ER diagram, above) in the entity-table fields (indicated by green dotted arrows); for the moment, in terms of deciding how to select terms, just do the best you can by picking through the given CVs; feel free to use more general ancestor terms if sufficiently-specific terms aren't available in a particular ontological CV; leave blank CV-field values for any records that wind up causing you any sort of trouble._
       * `#c2m2-internal-note: See the wish list (two bullets below) for initial notes on improving the engineering solutions for this topic after the demo.
 Too many important issues remain to be studied, argued, decided, implemented and tested for us to make CV management